tektutor/devops-aug-2021/Day1/README.md

 mysql> exit
 exit
 ```
-As you observe, you will not loose records stored in container storge by restarting container.
+As you can observe, you will not loose records stored in container storge by restarting container.

 ### Deleting container also deletes any data stored in container storage
 ```
 docker rm -f mysql1
 ```

-### Storing mysql1 database and its records into an extral volume
+### Storing mysql1 database and its records into an external volume
 ```
 mkdir -p /tmp/mysql
 docker run -d --name mysql1 --hostname mysql1 -v /tmp/mysql:/var/lib/mysql mysql:latest